pypi/warehouse/docs/user/attestations/security-model.md

   Fulcio-issued certificate does not sign

-Put together, these transparency mechanisms attenuate the trust placed in Fulcio by making Fulcio's honesty *cryptographically auditable and verifiable*.
+Put together, these transparency mechanisms attenuate the trust placed in Fulcio by making Fulcio's integrity *cryptographically auditable and verifiable*.

 PyPI's attestations feature makes full use of these trust-reduction techniques: